How “green” was the Autumn Budget

 In an attempt to fix the housing crisis, the Chancellor also announced a housing package that will deliver up to 5,000 new affordable social homes with £500 million in new funding for the Affordable Homes Programme bringing total investment in housing supply to over £5 billion and supporting the delivery of 33,000 new homes through £128 million for housing projects across the country.

-There was arguably the opportunity to meet the ambitious housing targets while at the same time future proofing new housing stock by building not only more homes but more low carbon homes, for example by ensuring that new homes are fitted with new energy efficient technologies such as smart meters, solar panels, EV charging capabilities and ground source heat pumps.
-This opportunity appears to have been missed.
+There was arguably the opportunity to meet the ambitious housing targets while at the same time future proofing new housing stock by building not only more homes but more low carbon homes (i.e. homes fitted with new energy efficient technologies such as smart meters, solar panels, EV charging capabilities and ground source heat pumps).
+This would have required the introduction of mandatory requirements and/or financial incentives around energy efficiency however the focus appears to have been primarily on funding commitments.

 Non-domestic properties

 The energy demands for heating, cooling and lighting mean that commercial and industrial buildings contribute significantly to greenhouse gas emissions and are some of the hardest assets to decarbonise.
 As a result, they represent one of the biggest challenges to reaching net-zero.
-Measures in the Budget to address energy efficiency and decarbonisation in the non-domestic sector to include, amongst other things, financial incentives to promote sustainability, seem conspicuous by their absence and this again seems like a missed opportunity.
+As is the case in the domestic sector, measures in the Budget to address energy efficiency and decarbonisation in the non-domestic sector to include, amongst other things, financial incentives to promote sustainability, seem conspicuous by their absence and this again seems like a missed opportunity.

 There are however also market factors at play.
-Meeting regulatory requirements such minimum EPC ratings is only the tip of the iceberg.
+Meeting regulatory requirements such as minimum EPC ratings is only the tip of the iceberg.
 As the UK Green Building Council notes “retrofits and energy efficiency improvement are no longer optional but essential”.
-This is the case not only from an environmental perspective but also from a commercial perspective, ultimately placing those assets in a more competitive position in what is now an ESG focussed market.
+This is the case not only from an environmental perspective but also from a commercial perspective in order to ensure properties meet the demands of their lenders, insurers, and local planning authorities.
+This triumvirate are now the key drivers of the sustainability steps needed to maintain those assets in a competitive position in what is now an ESG and net zero carbon focussed market.

 Transport is key to the government’s clean energy mission and the government has committed to phasing out new cars that rely solely on internal combustion engines by 2030 with the intention that by 2035 all new cars and vans sold in the UK will be zero emission.